 Rebekah had the heart of a servant.
 As a young lady in her late teens or early twenties she probably had many chores and duties.
 The one that made her famous was going to a spring outside of town to bring back water for the family.
-It was during one of these trips that her servant’s heart shone out.
+It was during one of these trips that her heart of a servant shone out.

 A weary traveller asked her for a drink of water.
 Any hospitable person would have complied.
 In fact, it would have been a grave and shameful neglect of duty not to.
 However, Rebekah did not stop there.
 What she did next revealed the true heart of a servant.
 She offered to draw water for his ten thirsty camels until they were satisfied.
 I don’t know how far the camel tough was from the spring, but she ran back and forth until the job was done.
 She did this freely without thought of the time and effort it would cost it.